9track/FlashFloppy-wiki/Host-Platforms.md

 try, and there are further instructions for certain specific systems listed below.

+A final note: In most cases FlashFloppy requires a straight floppy cable with no 'twist' between the connectors.
+If you do use a twisted cable, you should jumper MO instead of S0.
+The exception is the one case that the twist was designed for: connecting FlashFloppy as Drive B to a PC-compatible floppy header.

 ## Acorn Archimedes

 Some later models, A5000 onward, use index pulses to determine